wishonia/wishonia/README.md

 The key is to start with small-scale experiments and grow gradually, while maintaining the north star of empowering individuals to self-organize to solve important problems, augmenting rather than replacing existing institutions.

+## Q: Even if we had a global to-do list, we need every organization to use it for it to be useful.
+How will we make it so that every organization decides to use it?

+Widespread adoption of a global to-do list could be achieved by:

+1. **Demonstrating Cost Savings**: Even if only two organizations use it, it could theoretically cut their costs in half by reducing duplication of efforts.

+2. **Providing Competitive Advantage**: For businesses, ["coopetition"](https://en.wikipedia.org/wiki/Coopetition) would be a competitive advantage, as it increases efficiency and access to resources.

+3. **Multiplying Nonprofit Impact**: For nonprofits, it would multiply the impact of donations, attracting donors who want to maximize the effectiveness of their contributions.

+4. **Autonomous Agents**: As AI frontier models improve in reasoning, autonomous agents can take on more tasks, further reducing costs and increasing efficiency.

+5. **Ensuring Easy Integration**: Seamless integration with existing tools and workflows will minimize adoption friction.